 The front hatch is pretty deep

-This model offers a lot of features, and that is why it’s on the list.
-This kayak is great for beginners because it’s stable, easy to get on and off of and has a lot of storage.
+This model has many features, which is why it’s on the list.
+This kayak is great for beginners because it’s stable, easy to get on and off, and has a lot of storage.
 You can also grow into this as you get more experience.

 Sea Eagle SE370 Pro